 If they answer yes to both 1 and 2:

 - Did you use a condom when you last had sexual intercourse?

 Whenever possible, data for people who inject drugs should be collected with civil society organizations that have worked closely with this population in the field.

 Access to survey respondents and the data collected from them must remain confidential and secure.

 If there are subnational data available, please provide the disaggregation by administrative area, city, or site in the space provided.
 Submit the digital version of any available survey reports using the upload tool.

 Surveying people who inject drugs can be challenging.
 Consequently, the data obtained may not be based on a representative national sample of the people who inject drugs being surveyed.
 If there are concerns that the data are not based on a representative sample, the interpretation of the survey data should reflect these concerns.
 If there are different sources of data, the best available estimate should be used.
 The report submitted with this indicator should include information on the sample size, the quality and reliability of the data and any related issues.

 The extent of HIV transmission associated with injecting drug use within a country depends on four factors: (1) the size, stage and pattern of dissemination of the national AIDS epidemic; (2) the extent of injecting drug use; (3) the degree to which people who inject drugs use contaminated injecting equipment; and (4) the patterns of sexual mixing and condom use among people who inject drugs and between people who inject drugs and the wider population.
-This indicator provides information on the third factor.
+This indicator provides information on the fourth factor.
 To maximize the utility of these data, it is recommended that the same sample used for calculating this indicator be used for the calculating the other indicators related to these populations.